covertbert/TMDB-Radarr-Updater/README.md

 ## Notes

 - The app always performs a single sync run, then exits.
-- Schedule recurrence in your container manager (for example a weekly scheduled task).
+- In this compose, Ofelia handles recurrence (weekly cron by default).
 - Recommended for new, high-signal releases: `TMDB_RELEASE_WINDOW_DAYS=14`.
 - Set `DRY_RUN=true` when you want a dry run.
 - This project uses TMDb data but is not endorsed or certified by TMDb.